adamredfern/cardmaster/README.md

 As for mobile responsiveness, I have also built this in too, so feel free to check it out in the inspect window on your browser for ease.

+## Improvements
+Looking back at this repo, I would like to go back and add in some unit tests.
+I haven't made the time to go back and retroactively write these, but this is something I would improve on here.

 ## Conculsion

 I hope you find this project interesting and innovative.
 I also hope it's simple to use, with a modern, minimalist aesthetic.
 I wanted to build a project that you could theoretically take to market.
 My hope is that I have shown off some of my frontend muscle here, and would love to answer any questions you may have!